-- (1) in accordance with UK-adopted international accounting standards in conformity with the requirements of the Companies Act 2006 - (2) under the historical cost convention, as modified by the revaluation of certain financial assets and financial liabilities at fair value through profit or loss, as set out in the relevant accounting policies
+- (1) in accordance with the International Accounting Standards (IASs) and in conformity with the requirements of the Companies Act 2006 (IFRSs) - (2) under the historical cost convention, as modified by the revaluation of certain financial assets and financial liabilities at fair value through profit or loss, as set out in the relevant accounting policies.

-The Directors are satisfied that the Company has adequate resources to continue in business for the foreseeable future.
+The Directors are satisfied that the Company have adequate resources to continue in business for the foreseeable future.
 Accordingly, the financial statements of the Company have been prepared on a going concern basis.